fbpx

 Solo Shows

-Then the following task falls on me (depending on the package my clients have with me): Edit, Write Show Notes, Transcribe Episode, Creat Graphics, and Schedule Episode.
+Then the following task falls on me (depending on the package my clients have with me): Edit, Write Show Notes, Transcribe Episodes, Create Graphics, and Schedule Episodes.

 Guest Episodes